 Choose heating appliances after having fully understood the different types and the precautions required in handling them.
 If you receive a secondhand heating appliance from a friend or buy one at a recycling shop, confirm it is safe before using it.
-Take sufficient care also when cooking so as not to start a fire.
+Take sufficient care also when cooking so as not to cause a fire.

-If you get involved in a car accident, always call the police and provide them with the following information.
+If you get involved in a car accident, call the police and provide them with the following information.
 Dial “110” to call the police.
 The number can also be reached by mobile phone.

 Convey the following information once the police officer arrives.

 In the event of a traffic accident, if the person at fault (the other driver) tries to reach a private settlement with you in the scene of the accident (resolving the incident through negotiation), do not agree.
 You may not notice any injuries immediately after the accident, but physical pain and other after effects may develop later on.
 Agreeing to a private settlement without calling the police could be a disadvantage for you as the victim as the police will not issue a certificate of the accident, and you cannot claim insurance benefits without the certificate.

 Please also report to your research supervisor after the accident.

 With higher awareness of health and environment, more people are riding bicycles.
 But not all roads in Japan are necessarily friendly to bicyclists.
 In recent years, there has been an increase in the number of collisions between cars and bicycles, between bicycles and pedestrians, and between bicycles themselves.
 These accidents are becoming more serious.
 There has been a case in which an international student at Ochanomizu University collided with a car near their lodging.
 Be careful when riding a bicycle so as not to allow an accident to interfere with your studies.

 First help the victim.
 Then call the police.
 Even if the other person’s (or your own) injuries are minor, always exchange contact information.
 Please also report any accidents to your academic advisor.